meyda/meyda/docs/guides/offline-cli.md

 offline audio feature extraction on a file on disk.

-The difference between online and offline audio feature extraction is that while online audio feature extraction happens in "real time", while audio is playing to a listener, offline audio feature extraction doesn't output the audio.
-As a result, it can run much faster than real time, because it doesn't need to wait for the audio to be played out of the speakers, and can run through an audio signal much faster than a human could listen to it.
+The difference between online and offline audio feature extraction is that while online audio feature extraction happens in "real time", while audio is being generated (possibly from a microphone, or other input device), offline audio feature extraction can be run when the audio is already generated.
+As a result, it can run much faster than real time, because it doesn't need to wait for the audio to be generated, and can run through an audio signal much faster than a human could listen to it.

 Why might it be useful to perform offline audio feature extraction on a file on disk?
 One straightforward use case is if you imagine that you have a large bank